 Do you suspect that you might have mold in your new rental apartment?
 Mold is a health hazard that is difficult to detect and costly to remove.
 While not all types of mold are dangerous, it is advisable to remove any trace of mold in your apartment after you’ve discovered it.
-Early detection is the best way to avoid the health hazard posed by mold in your apartment.
-Below are some of the symptoms of mold in house.
+Early detection of mold symptoms is the best way to avoid the health hazard posed by mold in your apartment.
+Below are some of the signs and symptoms of mold in house.

-Moisture-exposed and porous surfaces will have visible dark colored spots.
+Moisture-exposed and porous surfaces will have visible dark coloured spots.
 Inspect all moisture exposed surfaces including walls, ceilings, floors, fabrics, and carpets for mold.
-Focus on areas in your apartment that are poorly lit and damp as they provide the perfect environment for mold growth.
+Focus on signs of mold in areas of your apartment that are poorly lit and damp as they provide the perfect environment for mold growth.

 Are other tenants in the building showing signs and symptoms similar to hay-fever?
 These symptoms include sneezing, red eyes, runny nose, irritated skin, nose or throat, and shortness of breath.
-This could be as a result of black mold in the apartment block.
+This could be signs of black mold in the apartment block.
 Black mold produces mycotoxins that cause health complications such as wheezing and coughing, asthma, and hypersensitivity pneumonitis.

 Now that you’ve learned about the symptoms of mold in house, use them tips when shopping around for furnished apartments to avoid the health hazards brought about by mold.